WeblateOrg/weblate/docs/management.rst

     Setups list of languages (it has own list and all defined in translate-toolkit).

+.. option:: updatechecks

+    Updates all check for all units.
+This could be useful only on upgrades which do major changes to checks.

 .. option:: updategit

     Fetches remote Git repositories and updates internal cache.